 Not only does this give easy access to the employees, but it's also the case for contractors and other third-party collaborators.
 They can finally be free from restrictions on which operating system version to use and what software they can install on their PC.

-If you add the compatibility with all existing SSO solutions, you have a very convenient and easy-to-use terminal software.
+If you add the compatibility with all existing SSO solutions, you have a very convenient and easy-to-use mainframe software.

-Finally, two-tier terminal emulators allow multiple concurrent user sessions (up to 10 000) without any loss of performance.
+Finally, two-tier TN3270 emulators allow multiple concurrent user sessions (up to 10 000) without any loss of performance.
 If you were looking for scalability or a web-VDI oriented solution, you found it!

-Heavy terminal emulators are a relic of the past.
+Heavy TN3270 emulators are a relic of the past.
 Companies’ needs have evolved and so should 3270 emulators.
 However, this doesn’t mean we should settle for unsatisfactory solutions.
-If you must rely on a terminal emulator, you should demand the best.
+If you must rely on a TN3270 emulator, you should demand the best.